Liberal Arts and Sciences Curriculum WSU - Pathways to Discovery

 Major and Minor Courses Counting Toward LASC

-- Students may apply up to three courses approved for different LASC requirements from their first major toward LASC requirements.
+Student who entered WSU in Fall 2021 or later, that is, those under MajorPlus, may apply up to three courses approved for different LASC requirements from their first major toward LASC requirements.
 All courses in a second major or any minor that meet LASC requirements are eligible for LASC credit.